 PS: Mr Hobby also has a product called Mr Super Clear.
 It contains solvents and is not suitable for miniature paints that are usually acrylic-based, so avoid it.

 Where to buy: Mr Hobby is a Japanese scale modelling brand and therefore a bit harder to find.
-I usually get mine on ebay, but you can also check Amazon:
+I usually get mine from German hobby shop PK-Pro, but you also check Amazon and ebay:

 *These are affiliate links from our partner stores.
 Using these links supports Tale of Painters at no extra cost to you at all and is a little thank you if you enjoyed this article 🙂